knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 Also, note here that when operating outside the panic mode the autoscaler does not use `dpcc` but a similar quantity:
 `dspc := math.Ceil(observedStableValue / spec.TargetValue)` which is based on metrics during the stable period.

-To quantify the idea of enough capacity and to deal with bursts of traffic we introduce the notion of the Excess Burst Capacity(EBC) that needs to be >=0.
+To quantify the idea of enough capacity and to deal with bursts of traffic we introduce the notion of the Excess Burst Capacity(EBC) that needs to be nonnegative.
 It is defined as:

 ```
-EBC = TotalCapacity - ObservedPanicValue - TargetBurstCapacity(TBC).
+EBC = TotalCapacity - ObservedPanicValue - TargetBurstCapacity.
 ```

-`TotalCapacity` is calculated as ready_pod_count*revision_total.
-The default TBC is set to 200.
+`TotalCapacity` is calculated as `ready_pod_count*revision_total`.
+The default `TargetBurstCapacity` (TBC) is set to 200.

 For the Knative Autoscaler it holds the following.